rclone/rclone/docs/content/drive.md

 #### Limitations of Google Docs ####

-Google docs will appear as size -1 in `rclone ls` and as size 0 in anything which uses the VFS layer, eg `rclone mount`, `rclone serve`.
+Google docs will appear as size -1 in `rclone ls` and as size 0 in anything which uses the VFS layer, e.g. `rclone mount`, `rclone serve`.

 This is because rclone can't find out the size of the Google docs without downloading them.